krbnite/krbnite.github.io/_posts/2018-01-23-Facebook-Instant-Articles.md

 [GUI features](https://developers.facebook.com/docs/instant-articles/analytics#dashboard) for visual inspection and sanity as well, if needed, which can be found in the "Publisher Tools" section of a Facebook Page's admin page (see [Instant Article Analytics](https://developers.facebook.com/docs/instant-articles/analytics) for a more complete overview).
-If one is interested in website traffic and similar things, then one must use whatever tool they regularly use, e.g., Google Analytics.
+If you're interested in website traffic and similar things, then you must use whatever tool you would regularly use, e.g., Google Analytics.
 However, what about likes and reactions?
 That's something that was in the request I received...
 But not immediately available through the APIs or GUI.

 ## What is an Instant Article anyway?